DarkCaster/TinySox/README.md

 - Plain login/password and anonymous authentication modes
 - CONNECT request support
 - IPv4/IPv6 support
-- Custom DNS server (and search domain) support
+- Support for using custom DNS resolver and search domain
 - Support for using a separate network namespace for outbound connections

 ## Planned features (sometime in the distant future)